Kubedex/terraform-helmfile/README.md

 terraform init
 ```

-Run helmsman to configure the example jenkins and artifactory charts.
+Run helmfile to install the example kubernetes dashboard chart.

+*Warning:* The settings for this chart are dangerously insecure.
+This demo installs into a K3s on localhost which is the only place you should ever think about installing an unsecured dashboard.

 ```
 terraform apply